Vonage/vonage-python-sdk/docs/quickstart.rst

 Installation
 ------------

-To install the Python client library using pip:
+To install the Python SDK using pip:

 ::